What is Computed Tomography?

 - You will be alone in the room during your scan however your technologist can see, hear and speak with you at all times.
 If necessary, we will allow a friend or family member to stay in the room with you during the exam.
 To prevent radiation exposure, the friend or family member will be required to wear a lead apron.

 - To determine if more images are needed, you may be asked to wait until the images are reviewed.

 What will I experience during the procedure?

 CT scanning is painless.
 Depending on the type of scan you are having, your preparation may differ.
-To enhance the visibility of body tissue or blood vessels, use of different contrast materials may be administered by:
+To enhance the visibility of body tissue or blood vessels, the use of different contrast materials may be administered by:

-- Mouth: You may be asked to swallow water or contrast material, a liquid that allows the radiologist to better see the stomach, small bowel and colon.
+- Mouth: You may be asked to swallow water or contrast material, a liquid that allows the radiologist to better see the stomach, small bowel, and colon.
 Some patients find the taste of the contrast material slightly unpleasant, but tolerable.

 - IV injection: To accentuate the appearance between normal and abnormal tissue in organs like the liver and spleen and to better define the blood vessels and kidneys, a contrast material is commonly injected into a vein.
 You might feel: